Jarvis109/Create-QR-code-/README.md

 # Create-QR-code-
 Create QR of any whatever we want......
-You can check your QRcode in
+You can check your QRcode in .svg file